Sleep and epilepsy

 • Try to avoid eating meals or drinking alcohol late at night.

-• Try to wake up at the same time every day, and set a regular bedtime.
+• Try to wake up at the same time every day.
+This is more important than setting a regular bedtime.

 • Try to reduce distraction and avoid disturbance during the night by keeping mobile devices such as phones and tablets out of the bedroom.